David Levitt discusses the difference between self-righteousness and God’s righteousness and how we can apprehend and walk in it as a way of life.

 Are our good intentions true righteousness?

 Did you hear that?
 In our good intentions at times, we read the law of God, and we accept its claims upon our life.
-We must rather accept God’s righteousness upon man through faith and believe that He is good towards us apart from anything we do to earn it.
+We must rather accept the righteousness of God upon man through faith and believe that He is good towards us apart from anything we do to earn it.
 Accepting His righteousness toward us by faith stands in opposition to the righteousness which is of the law.
 The righteousness of the law is man’s acceptance of the claims of the law upon his life.
-Paul said that the man who does the law shall live in them.
+Paul said that the righteous man who does the law shall live in them.

 And the law is not of faith: but, The man that doeth them shall live in them.
 Galatians 3:12 KJV